 Varying between feeling physically sick and staying in bed all day crying to riding up and down the emotional roller coaster, is only some of the many emotions experienced.

-Having an emotional breakdown can have a negative impact your outcome on your children involved and your future.
-Now is the time to take control, show what you are made of, and ensure you can create a better future for yourself and dependents, if you have children.
+Having an emotional breakdown can have a negative impact on your outcome on your children involved and your future.
+Now is the time to take control, show what you are made of, and ensure you can create a better future for yourself and dependents if you have children.

 Step 2 – Expert Help and Guidance

 There are wonderfully qualified and skilled people that can help you along on this journey of getting through a divorce.
 It is advisable to seek the assistance of a counselor to help keep perspective.